Free Online Add Line Numbers Tool

 Why add line numbers?

-Use for code sharing ('see line 42'), poetry analysis, legal documents, or any content where you need to reference specific lines.
+Use for code sharing ('see line 42'), poetry analysis, legal documents, transcript references, or any content where you need to point to specific lines.

 Can I start from a different number?